sethgabrielbrady/fee-popular-repos/README.md

 ## About
-This page requires a valid github id to use and can access information about github users based on their username.
-It uses directives to populate bootstrap panels with data pulled from the API.
+This page requires a valid github id token to use and can access information about github users by username.
+It uses custom directives and filters to populate bootstrap panels with, sort through, and manipulate the data pulled from the API.

 ##Contributors